500 arrested so far in Capitol riot case, including 100 charged with assaulting federal officers

 Dozens of defendants have served in the military

-At least 53 of those arrested are current or former military members.
-Of those, one is an active duty service member, four are current part-time troops in the Army Reserve or National Guard, and 48 previously served in the military, according to attorney statements, military service records and court documents obtained by CBS News.
+At least 54 of those arrested are current or former military members.
+Of those, one is an active duty service member, four are current part-time troops in the Army Reserve or National Guard and 49 previously served in the military, according to attorney statements, military service records and court documents obtained by CBS News.

 The Army Reserve shared the following statement with CBS News: "The U.S. Army Reserve takes all allegations of Soldier or Army civilian involvement in extremist groups seriously and will address this issue in accordance with Army regulations and the Uniform Code of Military Justice to ensure due process.
 Extremist ideologies and activities directly oppose our values and beliefs and those who subscribe to extremism have no place in our ranks."